 Add the short ribs back to the pot, nestling the meat in the liquid (they shouldn’t be submerged), along with 2-3 fresh rosemary sprigs and a few turns of black pepper and more salt.
 Bring the ingredients to a boil, then reduce to a simmer and place the lid on the pot.

 Step 5: Braise The Short Ribs in The Oven

-Place the Dutch oven in a preheated 325F oven and braise the short ribs, veggies, and aromatics (garlic and rosemary) for 2 1/2 hours.
-Once done, remove the pot from the oven and the lid from the pot.
-The short ribs should fall off the bone: perfection!
+Place the Dutch oven in a preheated 325F oven and braise for 2 1/2 hours.
+The low heat and long cooking time allow the ribs to cook to perfection in the braising liquid.
+Once done, remove the pot from the oven.
+The short ribs should be bone tender and fall right off the bone with a fork.

 How to Make Short Ribs in The Slow Cooker

 The good news is you don’t have to be home all day to make this recipe.

 Instead of braising short ribs in the oven, you can use the slow cooker instead.
 This is a great way to turn this recipe into a quick weeknight meal.
 Follow steps 1-4, then pour everything in a slow-cooker.
 Cook on low for 7-8 hours or high for 3-5 hours.